Shear measurement bias I: dependencies on methods, simulation parameters and measured parameters: Introduction

-All these effects can produce a bias on the estimation of the shear that can affect our statistics and cosmological analysis, and hence it is crucial to understand the nature of this bias to be able to either calibrate it or improve our methodology to reduce its impact.
+All these effects can produce a bias on the estimation of the shear that can affect our statistics and cosmological analysis, and hence it is crucial to understand the nature of this bias in order to be able to either calibrate it or to improve our methodology to reduce its impact.
 Because of this, many studies have focused on the different sources of shear bias and calibration techniques.
-Usually the shear bias is defined as multiplicative and additive factors that define a linear relation between the true and the measured shear.
+The shear bias is usually defined as multiplicative and additive factors that define a linear relation between the true and the measured shear.

-One of the most studied sources of bias is the one coming from noise, commonly referred as noise bias \citep{Bridle2009,Bridle2010,Kitching2010,Kitching2012,Kitching2013,Refregier2012,Kacprzak2012,Melchior2012,Taylor2016}. \cite{Refregier2012} presented an analytic derivation for the bias of Maximum Likelihood estimators (MLEs) affected by an additive noise.
-They explore a simplified case where galaxy images are modeled and fitted with a Gaussian with its size as the single free parameter, finding a significant effect even for this simple approximation. \cite{Taylor2016} and \cite{Hall2017} presented analytic descriptions of the impact of different sources of bias to dark energy measurements, finding noise bias to be the most relevant.
+One of the most studied sources of bias is noise, commonly referred to as noise bias \citep{Bridle2009,Bridle2010,Kitching2010,Kitching2012,Kitching2013,Refregier2012,Kacprzak2012,Melchior2012,Taylor2016}. \cite{Refregier2012} present an analytic derivation for the bias of maximum likelihood estimators (MLEs) affected by an additive noise.
+They explore a simplified case where galaxy images are modelled and fitted with a Gaussian with its size as the single free parameter; they find a significant effect even for this simple approximation. \cite{Taylor2016} and \cite{Hall2017} present analytic descriptions of the impact of different sources of bias to dark energy measurements, finding noise bias to be the most relevant.
 They also present an analytic calibration of part of the bias.
-However, these expressions do not account for the full complexity of real images and their precision is then limited.
+However, these expressions do not account for the full complexity of real images, and their precision is thus limited.